 Breaking a ceramic household item is frustrating, but most can be repaired—so long as you have all the pieces and a high-quality adhesive.
 The best glue for ceramic can not only rescue small shattered and broken objects, but it can even fix ceramic tiles and countertops.
 If you own or work with ceramics often, it’s wise to have a specialty glue on hand.

-We tested a variety of super glues and epoxies on some of the most common ceramics used in the home including stoneware, porcelain, and earthenware to determine their ease of application, drying times, and cured finish color.
-Use this guide to the best ceramic glues going to find the product you’ll want to keep in your tool kit or utility drawer.
+We tested a variety of super glues and epoxies on some of the most common ceramics used in the home, including stoneware, porcelain, and earthenware, to determine their ease of application, drying times, and cured finish color.
+Use this guide to the best ceramic glues to find the product you’ll want to keep in your tool kit or utility drawer.

-- BEST WATERPROOF: Gorilla Original Waterproof Gorilla Glue
+5. BEST WATERPROOF: Gorilla Glue Original Waterproof Gorilla Glue

-- HONORABLE MENTION: Pratley Quickset White Epoxy Glue
+8. ALSO CONSIDER: Pratley Adhesives Quickset White Epoxy

 How We Tested the Best Ceramic Glues

-We tested these adhesives based on three rubrics: bonding time, applicator type, and the color of the product when dried.
-All glues tested indicated their suitability for three different types of ceramic items: earthenware, stoneware, and porcelain.
+We tested these adhesives based on three criteria: bonding time, applicator type, and the product’s color when dried.
+All glues tested indicated their suitability for three ceramic items: earthenware, stoneware, and porcelain.

-We held each of the ceramic pieces in place by hand or clamp for the bonding time recommended by the manufacturer; in general, we found the bond set faster than the manufacturer’s claim.
-Most of the glues only came with one type of applicator, except for the Gorilla Super Glue, which had a brush and nozzle applicator.
+We held each ceramic piece in place by hand or clamp for the bonding time recommended by the manufacturer; generally, we found the bond set faster than the manufacturer’s claim.
+Most of the glues came with only one type of applicator, except for the Gorilla Super Glue, which had a brush and nozzle applicator.

 Our Top Picks

-Although all the glues we tested in our hands-on review will repair broken ceramics, we found that some are easier to use and have faster drying times than others.
-Keep reading and you’re likely to find the right glue for ceramic repairs and other projects.
+Although all the glues we tested in our hands-on review will repair broken ceramic items, some are easier to use and have faster drying times than others.
+From this list of top picks, you’ll likely find the glue for ceramic repairs and other projects that’s right for your needs.

 Product Specs